 - Leverage Google Trends, Indeed Analytics, Glassdoor Analytics, etc. for insight into what job titles are most searched in a particular region or industry.

-If you’re interested in more helpful sourcing strategies, download our eBook, Optimize the Recruiting Process.
+If you’re interested in more helpful sourcing strategies, download our eBook, How to build a talent operation.